takeAmoment/node-js-file-manager/README.md

 ### List of operations and their syntax:

 Navigation & working directory (nwd):
 * Go upper from current directory (when you are in the root folder this operation shouldn't change working directory):
 `up`
-* Go to dedicated folder from current directory (path_to_directory can be relative or absolute:
+* Go to dedicated folder from current directory (path_to_directory can be relative or absolute):
 `cd path_to_directory`
 * Print in console list of all files and folders in current directory.
 List should contain:
      - list should contain files and folder names (for files with extension);